 Housing and board (two meals per day) for students will be arranged with families in London.
 A London Transport pass, good for travel on subways and busses, will be supplied.

 Since 1986, Janet Dunlop has been our London Homestay Coordinator.
-She screens prospective homestay families for our program, and matches students up with London families.
 Homestays are an integral part of the program, giving students a unique opportunity to live like a Londoner, a cultural experience that dorms and apartments just don't provide.
-Janet Dunlop lives in London, and she is available to assist students throughout the program.
+We partner with ______

 London is a large city.
 Few people can afford to live in the very center of town, and commuting is a way of life.
 Students should expect a commute to and from class of about 35-45 minutes, via The Underground or bus.
 All students will receive a London Transport Pass, good on underground trains, over ground rail, and busses between the homestay zone and central London (included in the program fee.)